freebsd/freebsd-src/README.md

                     Library output naming changed from 'cstraced' to 'opencsd'.
 - _Version 0.8.1_:  Minor updates: Use install tool to copy headers.
 Changes to HOWTO for perf usage.
 - _Version 0.8.2_:  Bugfix: C++ init errors fixed for CLANG build process.
+- _Version 0.8.3_:  Bugfix: ETMv4 decoder issues fixed.
+- _Version 0.8.4_:  build: makefile updates and improvements to get build process compatible with Debian packaging.
+- _Version 0.9.0_:  Performance improvements for perf: Additional info in instruction range output packet.
+Caching memory accesses.
+				    Added Programmers guide to documentation.
+- _Version 0.9.1_:  Bugfix: Crash during decode when first memory access is to address where no image provided.
+- _Version 0.9.2_:  Bugfix: ETMv4: Incorrect Exception number output for Genric exception packets.
+                    AutoFDO: update documentation for AutoFDO usage and add in "record.sh" script
+- _Version 0.9.3_:  Bugfix: Test snapshot library not handling 'offset' parameters in dump file sections.
+                    Install: ocsd_if_version.h moved to opencsd/include to allow installation on OS & use in compiling client apps.
+- _Version 0.10.0_: __Updates__: Add additional information about the last instruction to the generic output packet.
+                    __Docs__: update docs for updated output packet.
+                    __Bugfix__: typecast removed from OCSD_VER_NUM in ocsd_if_version.h to allow use in C pre-processor.
+                    __Bugfix__: ETMV4: Interworking ISA change between A32-T32 occasionally missed during instruction decode.
+- _Version 0.10.1_: __Updates__: Build update - allow multi-thread make (make -j<N>).
+                    __Docs__: Minor update to AutoFDO documentation.
+- _Version 0.11.0_: __Update__: ETM v4 decoder updated to support ETM version up to v4.4
+                    __Update__: Memory access callback function - added new callback signature to provide TraceID to client when requesting memory.
+                    __Update__: Created new example program to demonstrate using memory buffer in APIs.
+                    __Bugfix__: Typos in docs and source.
+                    __Bugfix__: Memory accessor - validate callback return values.
+- _Version 0.11.1_: __Update__: build:- change -fpic to -fPIC to allow Debian build on sparc.
+                    __Bugfix__: build:- remove unused variable
+- _Version 0.11.2_: __Update__: docs:- HOWTO.md update to match new perf build requirements.
+                    __Bugfix__: Minor spelling typos fixed.
+- _Version 0.12.0_: __Update__: Frame deformatter - TPIU FSYNC and HSYNC support added.
+                    __Update__: ETM v4: Bugfix & clarification on Exception trace handling.
+Where exception occurs at a branch target before any instructions have been executed, the preferred return address is also the target address of the branch instruction.
+This case now includes as specific flag in the packet.
+Additionally any context change associated with this target address was being applied incorrectly.
+                    __Update__: Core / Architecture mapping to core names as used by test programs / snapshots updated to include additional recent ARM cores.
+                    __Update__: Docs: Update to reflect new exception flag.
+Update test program example to reflect latest output.
+                    __Bugfix__: ETM v4: Valid trace info packet was not handled correctly (0x01, 0x00).
+                    __Bugfix__: ETM v4: Error messaging on commit stack overflow.

 Licence Information
 ===================